sigstore/docs/content/en/cosign/overview.md

 ### Signing with a generated key

-It is recommended that you use keyless signing, as a main feature of Sigstore is to make signatures invisible infrastructure that do not require key management.
-However, Sigstore allows you to use an existing key or generate a key if you prefer.
+It is recommended that you use keyless signing, as a main feature of sigstore is to make signatures invisible infrastructure that do not require key management.
+However, sigstore allows you to use an existing key or generate a key if you prefer.

 To generate keys using Cosign, use the `cosign generate-key-pair` command.